chiragsonani/Computer-Vision-Project/README.md

 # Computer-Vision-Project [APRIL 2025 - SEPTEMBER 2025]

 This repository contains 5 different exercise tasks covering different computer vision topics.
-Each task is contained in its own folder (`EX1` to `EX5`) with code, data, and results.
+Each task is contained in its own folder (`EX1` to `EX5`) with a README file, code, data, and results.

 ## Table of Contents